 What causes ovulation pain?

 We are not sure of the exact cause of ovulation pain.
 However, it’s widely believed that this is caused by a small amount of fluid (or sometimes blood) which is released at the same time that the female egg cell is released from the ovary.
 This fluid causes irritation of nerves which in turn causes ovulation pain.

-In some cases there might be other factors contributing to ovulation pain.
-Endometriosis is a condition which can cause inflation of the ovaries and fallopian tubes which can also lead to ovulation pain.
+In some cases, there might be other factors contributing to ovulation pain.
+Endometriosis is a condition that can cause inflation of the ovaries and fallopian tubes which can also lead to ovulation pain.
 Scar tissue after surgery can also cause ovulation pain.
-In some cases sexually transmitted infections (STIs) can also cause inflammation and scarring.
+In some cases, sexually transmitted infections (STIs) can also cause inflammation and scarring.
 For many women, ovulation pain is a healthy part of the menstrual cycle, but if your pain is severe or you have any concerns, it’s always a good idea to speak to a healthcare professional.

 Treating ovulation pain